CHAPTER V: Kingside Castling (Castiel)

 "So you were not suspended?
 Kung talagang naka-on leave ka, bakit ka nag-request ng meeting today?
 Dapat nagre-relax ka ngayon.
 Dapat hindi mo muna inaasikaso ang council duties mo."

 "We're student officers.
 No one's truly on leave.
-Besides, what I'm about to discuss is very important.
+Besides, what I'm about to discuss is very important and urgent.
 Before we begin, may gusto ka bang order-in?"

 As I promised to Priam, I would find a way to ensure that Alaric the Prick's plot to impeach him would not prosper.
 Nuh-uh.
 Not on my watch.
 Unfortunately, time was not on my side—I was only given a few days—so I had to act fast.
 Real fast.
-I figured that the best solution to our Alaric the Prick problem was to have a sit-down with the people who could wield the power to dethrone Priam and Valeria: the four college chairpersons who were not part of the majority bloc.
+I figured that the best solution to our problem was to have a sit-down with the people who wielded the power to dethrone Priam and Valeria: the four college chairpersons who were not part of the majority bloc.

-For this purpose, I chose one of the least popular cafes in the food hub.
+For this purpose, I chose one of the least popular cafés in the food hub.
 Don't worry.
 Hindi gaya ng negotiation ko kay Chevy, walang involved na pamba-blackmail dito.
-I couldn't risk giving another ammunition to Alaric the Prick, just in case he had already gotten first to one of the four chairpersons.
+I could not risk giving another ammunition to Alaric the Prick, just in case he had already gotten first to one of the four chairpersons.

 "I've heard rumors that the majority bloc intends to file an impeachment complaint against Priam and Valeria."
 Request granted.
 I did not beat around the bush.
 "For that complaint to prosper, the majority bloc needs six votes.
 They already have five.
-If at least one of you from SALVo or that lone independent flips, then it's over for us."
+If at least one of you from SALVo or that lone independent flips, then it might be over for us."

 There were two major student political parties in Elysian University.
 For years, AEGIS or the Alliance for the Empowerment of Genuine and Inclusive Student-Leadership had dominated the student council general elections and taken hold of the USC and majority of the CSC chairmanships.
-Their streak was only broken last election, thanks to my clever maneuvering and some technicalities.
-This was also Alaric the Prick's party.
+Their streak was only broken last election, thanks to my clever maneuvering and knowledge of the technicalities.
+AEGIS was also Alaric the Prick's party.